Lockie was born at our sanctuary shortly after the first lockdown began in 2020. Read on to find out how he's been developing.

-A year on, Lockie continues to thrive.
+More than a year later, Lockie continues to thrive.
 He has formed an unbreakable friendship with another young donkey named Dinky, and the two spend their days together playing and exploring their surroundings.

 Declan says: "Lockie and Dinky have become very close.
 They love playing with each other and can be seen making their own fun.
 They have both become very independent."

 While they were being weaned, we moved Lockie and Dinky into their own stable neighbouring their mothers, where they could see each other and touch noses but not feed from them.
-Now that the young donkeys are weaned, their mothers have been moved away to another group on Hannigans Farm.
+After the young donkeys are weaned, their mothers were moved away to another group on Hannigans Farm.

 As Lockie and Dinky are no longer taking milk, the farm team are keeping a close eye on their weight.
 They already both receive extra feed, but they will need to be given a little extra if they lose a little weight.

 Going from strength to strength

 Lockie has transformed from the tiny foal he once was into a strong, able donkey, and he is almost as tall as Honeybee.
 We hope Lockie and Dinky will enter our rehoming scheme in a few years, where they will bring joy to their new Donkey Guardian family.